-Term Definition c) Accrediting Assessors and awarding accredited ratings in accordance with NABERS standards and procedures.
-The functions of the National Administrator are undertaken by the NSW Government. office A workplace primarily used for administrative, clerical a information-based activities, including the associated offic facilities. partially serviced A retail store in a shopping centre or commercial building where the heating, cooling and ventilation services are provided by the building's central plant, but the air movement is provided by the retail store .
-If any heating, cooling or ventilation is provided by the retail store , the retail store is considered non- centrally serviced .
+Term Definition For NABERS Energy for Retail Stores ratings, this is in the NABERS Perform application.
+National Administrator The body responsible for administering NABERS, in particular the following areas: Establishing and maintaining the standards and procedures to be followed in all aspects of the operation of the system. b) Determining issues that arise during the operation of the system and the making of ratings.
+Accrediting Assessors and awarding accredited ratings in accordance with NABERS standards and procedures.
+The functions of the National Administrator are undertaken by the NSW Government. not centrally serviced A tenancy in a shopping centre that is neither centrally serviced nor partially serviced . office A workplace primarily used for administrative, clerical and similar information-based activities, including the associated office support facilities. partially serviced A retail store in a shopping centre or commercial building where the heating, cooling and ventilation services are provided by the building's central plant, but the air movement to spaces accessible to the public during trading hours is provided by the retail store (see Appendix D).
+If any heating, cooling or ventilation is provided by the retail store to spaces accessible to the public during trading hours, the retail store is considered not centrally serviced .
 Note: The definition of a partially serviced retail store covers the scenario where the shopping centre or central plant provides the heating (where needed), cooling and ventilation.
 However, the Fan Coil Units (FCUs) within the store are served by the retail store 's electrical distribution board.
-If any heating is provided by the retail store , it is non- centrally serviced , regardless of the configuration of the remaining HVAC. potential error The total of all acceptable estimates (including assumptions, approximations, and unverified data) included in the rating assessment.
-The NABERS rating input form automatically calculates the potential error based on the data provided. rated area The GLAR of the retail store minus required exclusions. rated premises The facility and any services within Gross Lettable Area Retail , to be rated. rated retail category The final retail category assigned to the rated premises. rating period The 12-month base period for the rating, requiring at least 12 continuous months of acceptable data upon which the rating is based. retail category A category describing the type of product sold or service provided in the retail store , as defined in Table 5.3. retail store A building or part of a building other than a kiosk where- a) the store has a front-of-house area (i.e. public-facing or customer- accessible space) within the rated premises; and
+If any heating is provided by the retail store to spaces accessible to the public during trading hours, it is not centrally serviced , regardless of the configuration of the remaining HVAC. potential error The total of all acceptable estimates (including assumptions, approximations, and unverified data) included in the rating assessment.
+The NABERS rating input form automatically calculates the potential error based on the data provided. rated area The GLAR of the retail store minus required exclusions.